AWeidelUIC/533-Project/README.md

 pip install -U "flwr[simulation]"
 ```

-Then, in the `AdvCommNetProject` directory,
+Then, in the `AdvCommNetProject` directory (other directories for running the other models have been supplied, `AdvCommNetProject_FedProx` and `AdvCommNetProject_FedAvg`),
 The dependencies are listed in the `pyproject.toml` and you can install them as follows:

 ```bash